AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalogs.md

 ![](assets/shared-catalog-external.png)

-Enter the subdomain associated with your Captivate Prime account.
+Enter the subdomain associated with your Learning Manager account.
 Click **How to get subdomain?** to learn about the subdomain usage.
 You can also click **Branding** on the left pane in Administrator home page to view the subdomain associated with your organization account.

 **Enrollments limit**